Wildlife movement solutions

 Variable Message Signs

-After a successful trial conducted in 2018, Variable Message Signs (VMS), are now being rolled out annually during the peak of the koala breeding season, from August through October each year.
+Variable message signs (VMS) are electronic road signs that show temporary messages to motorists.
+After a successful trial conducted in 2018, VMS for koala awareness are now being rolled out annually during the peak of the koala breeding season, from August through October each year.

 VMS signs are located in priority areas across the city where the risk of koala-vehicle strikes is highest.
-Sites are reviewed annually based on contemporary data and are rotated in 2 week intervals to maximise the effectiveness of encouraging drivers to be extra vigilant for koalas during this time.
+Sites are reviewed annually based on up-to-date data and rotated in three-week intervals.
+This maximises the effectiveness of encouraging drivers to be extra vigilant for koalas during this time.

 - eight glider poles